ElinaFF/PICO/index.md

 The following instructions are for the ```DEFINE LEARNING CONFIGS``` section.

-If you're not confortable with theses parameters, you can safely keep the default values and jump to the [next section](#2-define-learning-algorithms).
+If you're not confortable with these parameters, you can safely keep the default values and jump to the [next section](#2-define-learning-algorithms).

 First, before choosing a Cross Validation (CV) search type, you need to understand the principle of CV.

 The method consist in separating the dataset in $$n$$ sections.
-At each iteration, the first or the next section will be used as the test set and the other sections will formed the training set.
+At each iteration, the first or the next section will be used as the test set and the other sections will form the training set.
 It allows us to train **and** test the model on all the dataset.
-Furthermore, the mean accurracy over
+Furthermore, the mean accuracy over

 The number of folds define the number of time the model(s) will be trained, and the number of division in the dataset.